Updated: May 18

 We will show you the full un-cropped image later in this post, with a special guest: The Pleiades!

 If you are just beginning astrophotography and a DSLR camera is all you have, it is a smart idea to attempt this object wide field without a telescope.
 A tracking mount is definitely recommended though, and will help you achieve much more by letting you take long exposure shots.
 More info on that below.

 Before jumping into the images we got, let's quickly discuss the filter we used that night.

-The image on the right shows the TRIAD Ultra filter from OPT and Radian Telescopes attached to our ASI 071MC.
+The image on the right shows the TRIAD Ultra filter from Radian Telescopes attached to our ASI 071MC.